elgamine-dev/SJSJ/README.md

 ### C

 * [Canvas](/glossary/CANVAS.md): an HTML element for graphic applications in 2D or 3D.
-* [Chai](/glossary/CHAI.md): an assertion library used with a JavaScript testing framework.
+* [Chai](/glossary/CHAI.md): Une librairie d'assertions qu'on utilise avec un framework de test Javascript.
 * [Closure](/glossary/CLOSURE.md): *to be completed.*
 * [CoffeeScript](/glossary/COFFEESCRIPT.md): a language that compiles into JavaScript.
 * [CORS](/glossary/CORS.md): a way for a server to make things accessible to pages hosted on other domains.